michael2012z/BitBible/markdown/KJV/files/Job.md

 3. Suffer me that I may speak; and after that I have spoken, mock on.

-4. As for me, is my complaint to man? and if it were so, why should not my spirit be troubled?troubled: Heb. shortened?
+4. As for me, is my complaint to man? and if it were so, why should not my spirit be troubled?

-5. Mark me, and be astonished, and lay your hand upon your mouth.Mark…: Heb.
-Look unto me
+5. Mark me, and be astonished, and lay your hand upon your mouth.

 6. Even when I remember I am afraid, and trembling taketh hold on my flesh.